zchking/docs/pages/katalon-studio/tutorials/generate_command_line.md

 ![Running tests from Command Line](../../images/katalon-studio/tutorials/generate_command_line/Running-tests-from-Command-Line-4.png)

-*   Step 5: By default, post-execution checkbox “**Send Summary Report to recipients**” will be **unchecked**.
+*   Step 5: By default, post-execution checkbox "**Send Summary Report to recipients**" will be **unchecked**.

-You can select the checkbox to enable email configuration to send report to your recipients’ list.
+You can select the checkbox to enable email configuration to send report to your recipients' list.
 Other options are available for you to configure the options for console log.

 ![Running tests from Command Line](../../images/katalon-studio/tutorials/generate_command_line/Running-tests-from-Command-Line-5.png)

 *   Step 6: **Retry Test Suite**: Here, you can set the number of times to run test cases in the test suite.
 There is also a checkbox for failed test cases only, which means test suite will rerun only for the failed tests.
-*   Step 7: Click on **Generate Command** once you’re done with the configuration.
+*   Step 7: Click on **Generate Command** once you're done with the configuration.
 You can **Copy to Clipboard** and paste to command prompt for execution.

 ![Running tests from Command Line](../../images/katalon-studio/tutorials/generate_command_line/Running-tests-from-Command-Line-6.png)